Lora-net/lora_gateway/libloragw/doc/MANUAL.TXT

 4. Hardware dependencies
 ------------------------

+### 4.1.
+Hardware revision ###

-The loragw_reg and loragw_hal are written for a specific version on the Semtech hardware.
+The loragw_reg and loragw_hal are written for a specific version on the Semtech hardware (IP and/or silicon revision).
+All relevant details are contained in the VERSION.TXT file.

 The library will not work if there is a mismatch between the hardware version and the library version.
 You can use the test program test_loragw_reg to check if the hardware registers match their software declaration.

+### 4.2.
+SPI communication ###

 loragw_spi contains 4 SPI functions (read, write, burst read, burst write) that are platform-dependant.